sp00x/node-logging-interfaces/README.md

 # node-logging-interfaces

-Various basic typescript interfaces for logging
+Various basic TypeScript interfaces for logging

-# License
+### License

 Not licensed for now (internal work-in-progress)